dyalog-training/2022-SA2/README.md

 * One of the following:
   * The ability to download and unzip zip files from GitHub – the files will be downloadable before the end of September, but there could be minor updates after this
   * The ability to copy and unzip zip files from a USB thumb drive on the day of the workshop

+## Repository Contents

+* `Jarvis.dyalog` - the Jarvis web service server
+* `/clients/` - contains examples of simple calls to Jarvis in Windows batch file, PowerShell, and Python
+* `/SampleCodeLocation/` - contains an example of web service code organized in folders.
+The `JarvisConfig.json` file contains an `ExcludeFns` entry that masks certain functions from being exposed as web service endpoints.
+* `/SessionDemo/` - contains a simple example of using server-side sessions to maintain state.
+* `/v1/` - contains "Version 1" of the sample phonebook web service.
+The endpoints in this version:
+  * does no request payload validation
+  * does no authentication
+* `/v2/` - contains "Version 1" of the sample phonebook web service.
+The endpoints in this version:
+  * does no request payload validation
+  * performs authentication for endpoints that write to the database
+* `/v3/` - contains "Version 1" of the sample phonebook web service.
+The endpoints in this version:
+  * performs request payload validation
+  * performs authentication for endpoints that write to the database
+  * uses appropriate HTTP status codes for error conditions (e.g. 404 for a resource that was not found)